Pesquisa-UFCAT/metapy/FRA_CO_MUTATION_03_DE_MOVEMENT.md

 <br>

 <p align = "justify">
-  This function mutates a solution using a differential evolution mutation.
+  This function mutates a solution using a differential evolution mutation (rand/1).
 </p>

 ```python